nixworks/public/news/2005/07/1/README.md

 _Context: European Union_

 ### [ The members of the Australian Senate elected at the election of 2004 take office, granting the government of John Howard control of both Houses of Parliament, the first time a government has had such power since 1981. ](/news/2005/07/1/the-members-of-the-australian-senate-elected-at-the-election-of-2004-take-office-granting-the-government-of-john-howard-control-of-both-ho.md)
-_Context: Australian Senate, John Howard, Parliament, election of 2004_
+_Context: John Howard, Parliament, election of 2004, federal representation in Australia_

 ### [ Much of the government of Minnesota shuts down as the state legislature fails to pass a budget by the end of the fiscal year.
 (Wikinews) ](/news/2005/07/1/much-of-the-government-of-minnesota-shuts-down-as-the-state-legislature-fails-to-pass-a-budget-by-the-end-of-the-fiscal-year-wikinews.md)
 _Context: (Wikinews), Minnesota, budget, fiscal year, legislative_